Janik-Haag/NixOS-DNS/docs/book/usage.md

   networking.domains.subDomains."${networking.hostname}.prometheus.example.com" = { };
 ```

-NixOS-DNS does a bunch of magic to automatically map subDomains to there closest baseDomain and throws an error if there is no matching baseDomain.
+NixOS-DNS does a bunch of magic to automatically map subDomains to their closest baseDomain and throws an error if there is no matching baseDomain.
 So if we have:
 ```nix
   networking.domains.baseDomains = {